 Additional health education services include disease prevention, diabetes management, nutrition guidance and prescription reconciliation focused to meet each patient’s particular needs.
 We also offer referrals for patients in need of specialty care.
 Whatever your situation, NHC’s dedicated team of healthcare professionals will work to develop the right treatment plan for you.

-Dan holds a Master of Science in Rehabilitation Counseling as well as a Bachelor of Science in Psychology from Portland State University in Portland, Oregon, and is a US Army Veteran.
-Dan has over 10 years of experience serving diverse populations including military veterans, victims of trauma, individuals with development disabilities and mental illness.
+Dan holds a Master of Science in Rehabilitation Counseling from Portland State University in Portland, Oregon, and is a US Army Veteran.
+Dan has over 15 years of experience serving diverse populations including military veterans, victims of trauma, individuals with developmental disabilities and mental illness.
 His career has included roles as a vocational rehabilitation counselor, residential case manager and a clinical specialist for a national suicide prevention hotline.
 Before moving to Oregon to attend college, he was a disc jockey and special education teacher.
-Dan provides Behavioral Health Services in our Milwaukie Clinic..
+Dan joined Neighborhood Health Center as a Behavioral Health Provider in 2016.
+Dan provides Behavioral Health Services in our Milwaukie Clinic.

 Sarah holds a Doctorate in Medicine from Keck School of Medicine of the University of Southern California, and received a BA in Comparative Literature from the University of California at Berkeley.
 Sarah did her residency at Oregon Health and Science University in Family Medicine and has special interests in geriatrics, women’s health, physician wellness, and chronic disease management.
 In her personal time Sarah enjoys skiing, camping, hiking, yoga, dancing, literature and travel.
 She joined Neighborhood Health Center in 2013 and provides services in our Milwaukie Clinic.